 Early Unitarians in Cambridge

-Influential people in Cambridge who adopted a Unitarian viewpoint include:
+Influential people in Cambridge who were early adopters of a Unitarian viewpoint include:

 John Milton (1608-1674): a member of Christ’s College was an English poet and civil servant for the Commonwealth of England under its Council of State and later under Oliver Cromwell and an advocate of religious toleration.